suhothayan/siddhi-3/README.md

  - Pattern processing
     - Identifies pattern occurrences within streams
     - Supports "every" conditions
-    - Can process two stream at a time via "and" and "or" conditions (currently only works on two simple streams)
+    - Can process two inputStream at a time via "and" and "or" conditions (currently only works on two simple streams)
-    - Can collect events, with min and max limit, using "collect" condition (currently only works on a simple stream)
+    - Can collect events, with min and max limit, using "collect" condition (currently only works on a simple inputStream)
  - Sequence processing
     - Identifies continuous sequences with in streams
     - Supports "or" conditions on streams (currently only works on two simple streams)
-    - Supports zero to many, one to many, and zero to one  (currently only works on a simple stream)
+    - Supports zero to many, one to many, and zero to one  (currently only works on a simple inputStream)
  - Event Tables
     - Support for using historical data in realtime processing
     - Can process with the in-memory or MYSQL based data collection